Versal/course-statistics-api/README.md

 ### Requests

-All requests and responses reference the Versal Course Statistics API available
+All requests and responses reference the Versal Partner API available
 at: `https://stack.versal.com/api2`.
 Requests _must_ be made over HTTPS;
 requests over standard HTTP will be redirected to the corresponding HTTPS endpoint.